Microtonality

 The basekey is the key used to produce basefreq.
 Here basefreq is set to 261.630 Hz for key #60 which is usually the "middle C" on a piano keyboard.
 The basefreq parameter has an effect on the pitch which is further adjusted by the value of the diapason entered in "-se.tryScales".
 If the diapason is set to 430 Hz, the frequency of "C4" would be 261.630 x 430 / 440 = 255.68 Hz.

-The baseoctave parameter is not stored in the Csound function table, but is required by the Bol Processor to name notes correctly.
-This scale uses the Italian/French note convention, where key #60 is called “do3” instead of “C4”.
+The baseoctave parameter is not stored in the Csound function table, but it is required by the Bol Processor to name notes correctly.
+This scale uses the Italian/French note convention, where key #60 is called "do3" instead of "C4".
 Therefore baseoctave = 3.

 Temperament